“Tissue culture is the technique of growing cells and tissues in an artificial medium separate from the organism.”

 What is Tissue Culture?

-Tissue culture is a technique in which fragments of plant or animal tissues are cultured and grown in a laboratory.
+Tissue culture is a technique in which fragments of plants are cultured and grown in a laboratory.
 Many times the organs are also used for tissue culture.
 The media used for the growth of the culture is broth and agar.

 This technique is also known as micropropagation.
 It has proved beneficial for the production of disease-free plants and increase plant yield in developing countries.
 It only requires a sterile workplace, greenhouse, trained manpower, and a nursery.